fairdirect/foodrescue-app/README.md

     3. Copy the database there, using filename `foodrescue-content.sqlite3`.

     4. Add the relevant indexes to the database.
-They increase database size from by ~12% but reduce the query time of the typical query in Food Rescue App from 44 s to 0.2 s.
+They increase database size by ~12% but reduce the query time of the typical queries in Food Rescue App from 44 s to 0.2 s.

         TODO: Add these indexes by default in the database build process, then remove the instruction from here.

         ```
         sqlite3 foodrescue-content.sqlite3 <<SQLEND